ShKlinkenberg/statistics-lectures/README.md

 ## Courses

-In this folder courses are added.
-And in each course lectures are available.
+In this folder courses are added and in each course, lectures are available.
 I plan to copy the current course for the next year and change course content where nessesary.